 This means, if a user gives cookie consent for domain A, the same settings will be set for domain B as well, only showing the Cookie Consent banner once.

 Cross-domain cookie consent is shared across different domains.
 For example, if a user visits a website of a hotel and later is redirected to www.booking.com, the user could be presented with just one Cookie Banner for both websites.
 Cookie consent, once selected by the user, will also be valid for both websites.
+It is a handy option for cross-site cookies and Cookie Banner sharing.

-If the user agrees or rejects all cookies for one domain, all cookies will be respectively accepted or rejected for all other domains as well, where the cross-domain consent is activated.
+If the user agrees or rejects all cookies for one domain, all cookies will be respectively accepted or rejected for all other domains as well, where the cross-site consent is activated.
 If the user agrees only with lets say functionality cookies for one domain, just functionality cookies will be accepted for all other domains.
 Thus, keep this in mind when configuring your Cookie Banner for different websites.

 Subdomain cookie consent could be activated too.
 For example, if the user consents for https://cookie-script.com/, the same cookie consent settings will be set for subdomain https://support.cookie-script.com/ and other subdomains.